 - Kidney transplantation

 - What is the prognosis for someone with kidney failure?

 If kidney failure occurs and is non-reversible, kidney transplantation is an alternative option to dialysis.
-If the patient is an appropriate candidate, the health care practitioner will contact an organ transplant center to arrange evaluation to see if the patient is suitable for this treatment.
+If the patient is an appropriate candidate, the healthcare professional and nephrologist will contact an organ transplant center to arrange evaluation to see whether the patient is suitable for this treatment.
 If so, the search for a donor begins.
 Sometimes, family members have compatible tissue types and, if they are willing, may donate a kidney.
 Otherwise, the patient will be placed on the organ transplant list that is maintained by the United Network of Organ Sharing.